2018 Reflections & Pictures

 Here we are again.

-The year is coming to a close as we enter this final month of 2018.
+The year is coming to a close as we find ourselves in this final month of 2018.

-I’ve made it a ritual the past several years to carve out time to sit and reflect on what’s happened the past year and share a few highlights with you.
+I’ve made it a ritual the past several years to carve out time to sit and reflect on what’s happened the past year and share a few highlights with you from RFW headquarters.

 So let’s get to it.